AlexGiovanni/hwBLND/hwBLND/readMe.txt

 basicly what im trying to do is add a word to the beggining or end of a 2 chain to form a 3 chain word

+(insert at the end)
-i have a list of chains that start with ij and a list of words that end with kl for each chain
+i have a list of chains that start with ij and a list of words that end with kl for each chain that starts with
 	for each kl
 	 if overlap
 	 set; break;

+(insert at the begining)
 if nothing was inserted
-look for 2 chains tha end with kl an look for words that start with ro for each chain
+look for 2 chains tha end with kl an look for words that start with ro for each chain that ends with
 	for each ij
 	if overlap
 	set;